-This is a longitudinal study of 256 children from four cities in the U.S.: Boston, New York, Portland (OR), and Seattle.
-The study is being conducted in collaboration with five independent Friends of the Children non-profit chapters, and has been approved by the school districts in each chapter city as well as the OSLC Institutional Review Board.
-The study has been given a Certificate of Confidentiality by the National Institutes of Health.
+This was a longitudinal study of 256 children from four cities in the U.S.: Boston, New York, Portland (OR), and Seattle.
+The study was conducted in collaboration with five independent Friends of the Children non-profit chapters, and was approved by the school districts in each chapter city as well as the OSLC Institutional Review Board.
 Friends of the Children is a long-term youth mentoring program that partners with local school districts to identify children who are considered most appropriate for their program.
 The program was founded by Duncan Campbell in Portland in 1993 and now serves over 300 children in that city.
-During the study, children will be identified by staff members from schools and their partner Friends of the Children chapter; randomly assigned to either Friends of the Children or to a services-as-usual condition; and invited by school staff to discuss the study with OSLC staff.
-Interested families will then be contacted by OSLC, introduced to the study, and invited to participate.
-The study will either maintain or increase the number of children in each city who receive services from their local Friends of the Children chapter.
-Once participating in the study, parents/caregivers and children will be invited to participate in regular interviews about child adjustment and development during elementary school.Year Project Began: 2006
+During this study, children were randomly assigned to either Friends of the Children or to a services-as-usual condition.
+Once participating in the study, parents/caregivers and children were invited to participate in regular interviews about child adjustment and development during elementary school.Year Project Began: 2006

 Funder: National Institute of Child Health and Human Development

 Primary Research and Clinical Interests